flow-project/flow/README.md

 # Citing Flow

-If you use Flow for academic research, you are highly encouraged to cite our upcoming journal paper:
+If you use Flow for academic research, you are highly encouraged to cite our upcoming journal article:

+Cathy Wu, Aboudy Kreidieh, Kanaad Parvate, Eugene Vinitsky, Alexandre M. Bayen.
+"Flow: Architecture and Benchmarking for Reinforcement Learning in Traffic Control," In submission.

 <!-- - Yan Duan, Xi Chen, Rein Houthooft, John Schulman, Pieter Abbeel. "[Benchmarking Deep Reinforcement Learning for Continuous Control](http://arxiv.org/abs/1604.06778)". _Proceedings of the 33rd International Conference on Machine Learning (ICML), 2016._ -->